 We treated his pneumonia, made him more comfortable, and decided that we would keep him going until we couldn't keep him happy and comfortable.

-I also wanted to talk to you about when diarrhoea isn’t actually just diarrhoea.
+I also wanted to discuss when diarrhoea isn’t just diarrhoea.

-Loose stools can be caused by constipation, too, and do you know what is one of the leading causes of constipation?
+Loose stools can be caused by constipation, too.
+Do you know what one of the leading causes of constipation is?
 Intestinal tumours!

-So, when diharroea is totally liquid, maybe a bit slimy and mucosy, when you dog is still having to strain and only managing to pass a bit of this liquid it could be “over flow” which is as disgusting as it sounds.
+So, when diarrhoea is liquid, maybe a bit slimy, when your dog is still having to strain and only managing to pass a bit of this liquid, it could be “overflow”, which is as disgusting as it sounds.
 It is also time to get your dog to a vet.
-While there are many natural remedies for constipation in dogs, such as pumpkin (dont hold me to this, I have never actually tried it), you need to know what you are treating before you treat it.
+While there are many natural remedies for constipation in dogs, you need to know what you are treating before you treat it.
 And severe constipation may need more robust treatment than you can do with home remedies.

-Now, you are probably wondering what the point of sharing all of this with you is.
-I mean, yes, the act of writing Isaac’s story is cathartic for me; it's almost like if I can just get enough of him down on paper, so to speak, he will live forever.
+Now, you are probably wondering what the point of sharing this with you is.
+I mean, yes, writing Isaac’s story is cathartic for me; it's almost like if I can just get enough of him down on paper, so to speak, he will live forever.

 But that is not the primary goal here.
-I am writing this to remind you how important it is to keep up with the vet visits for your old boys and girls, even if they seem healthy.
-I want to tell you to watch out for signs, for weight loss, for appetite changes, bloating, vomiting, dihorrhoea, pain and discomfort. anything out of the ordinary really.
-As disgusting as it may be, check your dogs poop for signs of blood.
+I am writing to remind you how important it is to keep up with the vet visits for your old boys and girls, even if they seem healthy.
+I want to tell you to watch for signs of weight loss, appetite changes, bloating, vomiting, diarrhoea, pain, and discomfort.
+Anything out of the ordinary.
+As disgusting as it may be, check your dog's poop for signs of blood.
+Get them to the vet early; things are usually much easier to deal with then!

-I am telling you to get your young dogs happy to go to the vet and happy to be examined.
-You don't want to need an entire veterinary staff to give your pupper an x-ray, as funny as it is to tell the story.
+I am telling you to make your young dogs happy to go to the vet and be examined.
+As funny as it is to tell the story, you don't want to need an entire veterinary staff to give your pupper an X-ray.

 It's March now; Isaac turned 15 officially this month! 🥳🎁

-But monday he gave us a serious scare, we thought it might have been his time you know.
-He seemed to loose his balance, he was so wobbly he could hardly walk. its thursday as I write this, and I can say he’s doing better.
+But on Monday, he gave us a serious scare; we thought it might have been his time.
+He seemed to lose his balance; he was so wobbly he could hardly walk.
+It's Thursday, and I can say he’s doing better as I write this.
 He’s still quiet and wobbly but getting better.

-It has come to the point now where we are weekly assessing his quality of life.
+It has now come to the point where we are assessing his quality of life weekly.

 For us, we feel that if he is in pain that we cannot manage, or he is not interested in things going on around him, is getting no enjoyment from life, doesn't think about trying to dart through the gate if given half a chance, that's when it’s time.

-I told him, he needs to tell me when hes had enough and I will sort everything.
+I told him he needed to tell me when he'd had enough, and I would sort everything out.
 It will kill me, I know, but it’s the last thing I can do for him, the last kindness I can give my friend, my very loud friend.

 However, for this week, we are just going to keep on going, he might only be able to urinate on things on his left side (if he cocks his right leg, he falls over), and perhaps he can only do half a circle when getting comfy, but he's still going!

-So, despite the implication that Isaac wouldn’t see Christmas 2023, it is now May 2024 and we are getting him more anti-histamine!
+So, despite the implication that Isaac wouldn’t see Christmas 2023, it is now May 2024, and we are getting him more antihistamines!

-I don’t know about you, but I am beginning to think someone made a mistake somewhere!
+I don’t know about you, but I think someone made a mistake somewhere!

-He is pretty much totally deaf and the rest of the time he employs his old man terrier selective hearing to do what he wants, he also appears to have a slightly scrambled brain, his doggy dementia appears to have been working double time.
+He is pretty much deaf, and the rest of the time, he employs his old man terrier selective hearing to do what he wants; he also appears to have a slightly scrambled brain, and his doggy dementia seems to have been working double time.

-All that being said, can bounce around like the puppy we first met, jumping and barking for everything!
+He can bounce around like the puppy we first met, jumping and barking at everything!

 We need your consent to load the translations